 World Language Program

 The World Language Program prepares students to participate in a multilingual environment that values other cultures.
-Our purpose is to provide World Language instruction to students in grades K through 12 which supports The HCPSS strategic plan, Vision 2018: Fulfilling the Promise of Preparation, in alignment with the Maryland State Curriculum, the ACTFL Standards for Language Learning, and the school system’s focus on increasing the number of students who graduate ready for college and careers.
+Our purpose is to provide World Language instruction to students in grades 7 through 12 in alignment with the Maryland State Curriculum, the ACTFL Standards for Language Learning, and the school system’s focus on increasing the number of students who graduate ready for college and careers.

 Secondary Content Instruction

 The World Language Program provides world readiness by preparing students to participate in a multilingual environment that values other cultures, with the goal of developing functional proficiency in world language.
 Instruction is offered in seven modern and classical languages, along with American Sign Language.
 The World Language Program incorporates a proficiency-based curriculum that enables students to use the world language in real life situations in an immersion setting.
 World Language teachers leverage the power of technology and engaging resources to meet the needs of their diverse learners.

 - Coordinator, Kimberly Banks – 410-313-5663